open-simh/.github/docs/simdocs/pdp18b_doc.md

 On the PDP-7, PDP-9, and PDP-15, the terminal interfaces (TTI, TTO) can be set to one of four modes, KSR, 7P, 7B, or 8B.
-On the PDP-7 and PDP-9, "Unix v0" mode is also available:
+On the PDP-7 and PDP-9, “Unix v0” mode is also available:

 mode input characters output characters